ZachLamb/book2/hackathons/netapp/index.md

 Listen to his presentation carefully.
 Write down the answers to the following questions to show your team's understanding of the basics of the problem.

+NetApp - Network Appliance
+##
 ## What is the problem?

+Can NetApp use cheaper SSDs?

 ## Why is the problem importnat?